GoldBeluga/GoldBeluga/README.md

 				}
 			} else if (left == 0) {
 				throw new ArithmeticException(
-						"Sorry, you had already used 5 time of the Regex, to avoid your conputer is crashed please run again");
+						"Sorry, you had already used 5 time of the Regex.
+Pls try again");

 			}
 		}